-The true cost of missing stuff
+What is the true cost of missing stuff?

-Student insurance in halls of accommodation
+Do I already have student insurance in halls of accommodation?

 Some university halls of accommodation provide a level of contents insurance cover while students are staying with them.
 This insurance policy will usually provide cover for fire, flood and theft for all of the possessions and gadgets that you keep inside your uni room, up to a maximum amount.